tyadon/ado-naturale/README.md

 # ADO Naturale - Azure DevOps Natural Language Query Extension

-🧠 **Query Azure DevOps using natural language - converts your questions into WIQL queries**
+🧠 **Query Azure DevOps using natural language - converts your questions into Azure DevOps queries**

 ## Overview

-ADO Naturale is a Microsoft Edge extension that integrates seamlessly into Azure DevOps query pages, allowing you to write queries in plain English instead of learning WIQL (Work Item Query Language) syntax.
+ADO Naturale is a Microsoft Edge extension that integrates seamlessly into Azure DevOps, allowing you to write queries in plain English instead of learning complex query syntax.
+The extension processes your natural language input and navigates to appropriate Azure DevOps query URLs.

 ### Key Features

 - **Natural Language Processing**: Write queries like "Show me my bugs" or "High priority user stories assigned to me"
-- **Seamless Integration**: Injects directly into Azure DevOps query interface
+- **Seamless Integration**: Positions at the bottom of the screen with minimizable interface
-- **WIQL Generation**: Automatically converts natural language to valid WIQL
+- **URL Generation**: Automatically converts natural language to valid Azure DevOps query URLs
-- **Query Execution**: Executes queries directly in the existing ADO interface
+- **Query Execution**: Navigates to appropriate query results using ADO's native URL structure
 - **Query History**: Keeps track of your recent queries
 - **Smart Suggestions**: Provides quick examples and templates